nrwl/nx/docs/fundamentals/develop-like-google.md

 }
 ```

-In this example, any change to `package.json` will only affect `mylib`.
+In the above example, any change to `package.json` will only affect `mylib`.

 ```json
 {